 South African Springhare

 South African springhares are one of the most common species spotted on night safaris in Southern Africa.
 With a long tail, short front legs and extended hind legs, these peculiar animals strongly resemble miniature kangaroos.
-However, they aren't related to kangaroos, or even to hares - instead, they are classified as rodents.
-They are yellow or reddish-brown in color, with a distinctive black tip to their bushy tails.
-Springhares forage for grasses, seeds and leaves under the cover of darkness, and are often seen sitting upright, transfixed in the beam of the safari vehicle’s headlights.
-Their powerful back legs allow them to leap distances of more than 7 feet/2 meters, while their large eyes allow for good vision even in complete darkness.
+However, they aren't related to kangaroos, or even to hares - instead, they are classified as rodents (whereas hares are lagomorphs).
+They are yellow or reddish brown in color, with a distinctive black tip to their bushy tails.
+Springhares forage for grasses, seeds and leaves and are often seen sitting upright, transfixed in the beam of the safari vehicle’s headlights.
+Their powerful back legs allow them to leap distances of more than 7 feet/2 meters, while their large eyes work well even in complete darkness.

 08 of 12

 Bat-eared foxes get their name from their disproportionately large ears, which help to distribute heat around the body - allowing this species to survive the extreme heat of the arid savannahs in which they typically live.
 There are two separate populations of bat-eared fox on the African continent - one that occurs from Ethiopia to Tanzania, and another that occurs from Angola to South Africa.
 Unlike most other species on this list, southern bat-eared foxes are only nocturnal in summer, when they seek respite from the heat in underground burrows.
 In winter, they forage during daylight hours and are easier to spot as a result.
 They feed predominantly on termites, other insects and small reptiles, and are often seen hunting in pairs or small groups.Continue to 9 of 12 below.